THEFB199/UniYear3-E-ProjectDocs/README.md

 - Mapping/Navigation - ROS Naviagation Stack used in conjunction with an Xbox Kinect and RtabMap
 - Seagull Detection  - Rudimentary audio detection by searching for features extracted for sample sound data
                      - Plan to alert the operators using telemetry User interface on ROS machine
 - Water Line         - input a line via simulink to the grad map
+- User Interface     - Providing Integration of all the sub-systems and different output to the user

 # Other REPO's